lsun11/AGNdisk_data_analysis/Data_Analysis_Code/README.md

 # Welcome to use the AGNdisk Data Analysis code for Atheta++
 ![alt text](https://github.com/lsun11/AGNdisk_data_analysis/blob/main/Data_Analysis_Code/code_screen_shot.png)
+(↑ The screen shot of the starting interaface of the code!)

 This is a codebase mainly consists of Python code controlled by bash commands scripts that can automatically create beautiful and professional plots by loading/reading the output .npz files from the Athena++ astrophysical magnetohydrodynamics (MHD) code in C++